 - Additional or enhanced protective measures, such as barriers to provide separation between the employee and coworkers or the public or increasing the space between the employee and others

-- Additional or enhanced protective gear, such as gowns, masks, or gloves
+- Additional or enhanced protective gear

 - Elimination or substitution of marginal job duties

 - Modification of work schedule or shift assignment to decrease contact with coworkers and/or the public

 - Moving the location of where one performs work on campus